lynn/toki-wile/README.md

     -eu-  Stem 2, carrier noun.
 The next word is a name. (leule Kiti = "e soweli Kiti") -o-   Stem 1, verb.
     -u-   Stem 2, verb.
     -i-   Pronoun: interpret Cr as a pronoun.
-This allows applying namako, Ca, suffixes... to pronouns. (omitwe = taso-RPV-KLP-ACC)
+This allows applying Vn, Ca, suffixes... to pronouns. (omitwe = taso-RPV-KLP-ACC)

 The **Ca** slot says some things about the "configuration" of the noun or of the event described by the verb.
 It is described in its own section below.